Application tips

 Apply early

-Suggest an event date months away.
-You’ll need a minimum of three months to organize your event after your license is approved to give your speakers enough time to develop and rehearse their talks.
-TEDx event applications can take up to eight weeks to review -- great events aren't built in a day!
-Remember, you will have 12 months to organize the event once you are licensed.
+Suggest an event date that is months away.
+You’ll need a minimum of three months to organize your event after your license is approved to give your speakers enough time to develop and rehearse their talks and to give your team enough time to produce and market your event.
+Again, TEDx event applications can take up to eight weeks to review.
+Unless otherwise noted in your chosen event type, you will have 12 months to organize the event once you are licensed.

 Create a hypothetical program for your event

-In the application, we ask for at least 3 examples of ideas for talks that you would like to see presented.
-We understand that plans for your event are tentative and subject to change, but by doing this exercise and describing examples of the type of talk ideas you will seek, you will help us understand your proposal, and speed up the licensing process.
+In the application, we ask for at least 3 examples of ideas for talks that you would like to see presented at your event.
+We understand that plans for your event are tentative and subject to change but by doing this exercise and describing examples of the type of talk ideas you may seek you will help us understand your proposal and speed up the licensing process.

-We don't expect you to have speakers yet, but what ideas have you found that might lead you to a speaker?
-What incredible ideas or perspectives do you think the world should discover from your community?
-Is there amazing work being done -- research, discoveries, insights, theories, solutions, etc. -- which is largely unrecognized?
+We don't expect you to have speakers yet or to come up with a program of great new ideas on your own!
+Is there amazing work being done -- research, discoveries, insights, theories, solutions, etc. -- that you’re excited about?
 These can be ideas you have heard about or local issues that have not yet been addressed in a TED or TEDx Talk.
 Learn more about brainstorming talk ideas for your application.

 Save an offline copy